 Different Types of Health Insurance Frauds

-Also called policyholder fraud, this is the kind of fraud committed against the insurance company while buying or paying for a policy.
-This kind of insurance fraud also includes any kind of wrong or false information shared at the time of making the claim.
+- Claim fraud: Also called policyholder fraud, this is the kind of fraud committed against the insurance company while buying or paying for a policy.
+This kind of insurance fraud also includes any kind of wrong or false information shared at the time of claim.

 The most common kinds of claim frauds committed by policyholders include:-

-This kind of fraud is intrinsic to the insurance company and effects from within owing to any fraudulent practices or misappropriation of documents made with the intent to cheat the company.
+- Internal fraud : This kind of fraud is intrinsic to the insurance company and effects from within owing to any fraudulent practices or misappropriation of documents made with the intent to deceive the company.

 Explaining how reducing insurance frauds can help consumers in the long run, R Chandrasekaran, Secretary-General, General Insurance Council had shared, “If frauds reduce, claim ratio improves, it makes a case for a lower premium.”

 Insurance is relatively a new concept in India.
-Not many people in the country are aware of its nuances, thus, resulting in unwarranted mistakes that get labelled as insurance frauds, if not carefully evaluated.
+Not many people in the country are aware of its nuances, thus resulting in unwarranted mistakes that get labelled as insurance frauds, if not carefully evaluated.
 To be classified as a fraud, it is important that the act of omission or wrongful submission has been done willfully.
-Ignorance of basic insurance features and necessary details may result in either the customers or the healthcare providers or insurance companies doing away with pertinent information or creating improper bills or making wrong payments.
+Ignorance of basic insurance features and necessary details may result in customers, healthcare providers or insurance companies doing away with pertinent information or creating improper bills or making wrong payments.